souvik-2003/reddit_persona_generator/README.md

 This project is a Python script designed to generate a detailed user persona from a public Reddit profile.
 It scrapes a user's recent comments and posts, then leverages a Large Language Model (LLM) to analyze the content and construct a structured persona, complete with citations for each inferred characteristic.

-This was developed as a submission for the AI/LLM Engineer Intern assignment at **BeyondChats**.

 ---

 ## ✨ Features